ssaid20/Haleys-Hope/README.md

 - Login Credentials for Fly.io have been provided in the hand off document.
 - If you need make changes you wish to push to the deployed app, you must login, go into the haleys-hope section, go to the deploy tab, and then manually deploy.
 You can reconfigure this to redeploy automatically if you wish, which is on the same page.
-- Environment variables are kept on Heroku in the Settings tab, just click the Reveal Config Vars button
+- Environment variables are kept on Fly.io in the Settings tab, just click the Reveal Config Vars button
 - To set up the DB, we used Postico, just plug the information from Heroku into a new favorite.
 The Information for this can be found in the Resources tab, by clicking the Postgres add on.
 From there it will bring you to a new page where you will go into the settings tab and click view credentials.

-- The first use of the app will automatically be an admin.
+- The first user of the app will automatically be an admin.

 ## Authors